 Do Triggers work when the app is in the background?

-iOS: For 20 beacons or fewer triggers will work if the app is in the background.
-If the app is killed in the background to save memory or fully closed, triggers will no longer function.
+For 20 beacons or fewer Triggers will work if the app is in the background.
+If the app is killed in the background to save memory or fully closed, Triggers will no longer function.

 How do I debug Triggers?